 Even though this trail isn’t officially open for another month or so, it was perfectly serviceable today and I saw many other people out for a walk.
 There’s no snow to speak of and aside from the strong wind this could have been just another spring day.
 There was a little rock fall damage near the start of the trail though:

 Above me, clouds were flying by at high speed, some brought flurries along with them.
 A gorgeous day really:

 Just before North Head there’s a small stream that trickles down from the valley, it cascades down several ledges below the trail before reaching the Narrows, so usually you can see a few minor waterfalls.
 Today though, because of the strong wind, these regular waterfalls were changed into reverse waterfalls.

 What’s a reverse waterfall?
-I see them all the time on the East Coast Trail, the wind picks up the falling water and blows it back up in the air.
-Eventually the water finds the stream again and tries to obey gravity a second time, so basically it’s sort of a temporary loop of the water flow.
+I see them all the time on the East Coast Trail, the wind picks up the falling water and blows it back up into the air.
+Eventually the water finds the stream again and tries to follow the rules of gravity a second time, so in effect it’s kind of a temporary loop of the waterflow.

 Here’s a picture and a little profile drawing I made to ‘clarify’ what’s going on:

 No need to explain it I suppose, with the photo directly above it.